kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 ~$ featureCounts control1.bam control2.bam patient1.bam patient2.bam -a annotation_file.gtf -o names_of_output_file -g gene_id -T 6 -s 2 -Q 50 --verbose

+Length column in output of featureCounts is number of bases of all exons of a gene of interest!
+This column could be considered in CPM-level normalization to taking account gene lenght in differential expression analysis!

 ------------------------------------------------------------------------------------------------------

 The meaning of arguments: